 Vicious fighting between ethnic insurgents and government forces erupted once again in northern Myanmar on Sunday, leaving two Burmese civilians dead and over 25 wounded, including two residents of a Chinese border town who were hit by stray shells from the conflict.

-So far the Chinese government has asked all relevant parties in the conflict to restrain from using force and cease all military operations immediately, according to the People’s Daily.
+So far the Chinese government has asked all relevant parties in the conflict to restrain from using force and cease all military operations immediately, according to the state-run People’s Daily.

 The tendency for Myanmar’s internal strife to spill over into Chinese territory is a source of contention for the PRC, whose foreign policy platform of non-intervention and indifference towards its authoritarian counterparts is showing signs of change.
 Last March, a Myanmese Air Force fighter mistakenly bombed a village in Yunnan, killing four civilians and prompting the Chinese government to dispatch fighters and conduct military exercises along the border.
-Kowtowing to Beijing’s anger, Myanmar took full responsibility for the incident, pledging to work with the Chinese to “ensure stability” across their shared 2,000km border.
+Kowtowing to Beijing’s anger, Myanmar took full responsibility for the incident, pledging to work with China to “ensure stability” across their shared 2,000km border.

 What differentiates Sunday’s border spat from prior incidences is its potential to derail Myanmese Prime Minister Aung San Suu Kyi’s push for peace between the country’s new government and rebel groups.
 China has already promised to help mediate the talks, presenting Suu Kyi in August with a letter signed by three insurgent groups who did not agree to the nationwide ceasefire agreement brokered in 2015.